d2alphame/derml/README.md

 	use-braces[] = {this is the first} {this is the second} {this is the third}
 	angular-brackets[] = <Aang> <Katara> <Sokka> <Toph> <Zuko>
 ```
-Note in the above examples that the equals sign has been replaced with a colon.

 #### Quoting Array Elements with Quotes.
 When using any of backtick(\`), apostrophe('), and double-quotes("), each array element must be surrounded by the quoting character _**and**_ seperated by comma-space.
 For example: